kingsotieno89/kingsotieno89.github.io/_posts/2025-10-19-vcb-olvm-deployment.md

 ## 4. Visualizing the Solution (GitHub + Diagram)

-**(Note: This is where you would link to a simple diagram you create later.)**

-A high-level diagram illustrating the Production Site's **Self-Hosted Engine (SHE)** redundancy and the **Dual-Fabric FC Connectivity** to the All-Flash SAN is hosted here:
+This project focused heavily on redundancy and performance.
+The primary site architecture illustrates the **Self-Hosted Engine (SHE)** configuration across dual KVM hosts and the redundant 32Gb Fibre Channel (FC) connectivity to the All-Flash SAN.

-[Link to your architectural diagram image on GitHub]
+!
+/assets/img/VCB_Primary_Site.png

+---
+### Key Virtualization Components

+The **OLVM Engine** (running the **ovirt-engine** service) acts as the central control plane, managing the life cycle and high availability of the KVM Hosts via the **VDSM** service.

+!
+/assets/img/Virtualization_Components.png

 ---